-While the level of enforcement, as measured by the number of tickets issued for traffic violations, has been maintained at a fairly consistent level and even showed a 4% increase in 2017, it is critical to conduct in-depth crash analyses on both the state and local levels to determine if traffic safety priorities are being adequately addressed and where additional enforcement efforts may be warranted.
-For example, while there has been improvement in the 5-year average number of fatalities in speed-related crashes, speed-related fatal crashes continue to account for 28%-29% of all fatal crashes, and speed-related injury crashes consistently account for 11% of all crashes involving personal injury.
+While the level of enforcement, as measured by the number of tickets issued for traffic violations, has been maintained at a fairly consistent level over the last five years, it is critical to conduct in-depth crash analyses on both the state and local levels to determine if traffic safety priorities are being adequately addressed and where additional enforcement efforts may be warranted.
+For example, while there has been improvement in the 5-year average number of fatalities in speed-related crashes, speed-related fatal crashes accounted for 26% of all fatal crashes in 2018, and speed-related injury crashes accounted for 10% of all crashes involving personal injury.
 These crash analyses support the continued need for more speed enforcement.
 Crash and ticket analyses by geographic region also guide the deployment of resources to the areas of the state where the need for additional enforcement is greater.